Hat tip, my brothers.

 If they don’t, you are an American citizen, cognizant of arguments and opinions and certain moral standards, and your right to jury nullification goes back more than three centuries.
 You’re not lying or doing anything wrong.

 And if asking the right question becomes a permanent function of voir dire, then there is a victory in that.
-It means that it is getting harder to fine twelve citizens to put a thirteenth in prison for a non-violent drug offense.
+It means that it is getting harder to find twelve citizens to put a thirteenth in prison for a non-violent drug offense.
 And that, too, can grind the system toward paralysis.

 Thank you.
 Of course your argument makes a ton of sense.